elite-md/Elite-Pro-V2/README.md

 ---

   ## DESCRIPTION
-I'm Elite-Pro a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel and Hacxk.
+I'm Elite-Pro a public WhatsApp bot with rich features Created by Chinwo Chinedu Emmanuel.
 Feel free to deploy my bot in any of the deployment site. 😜

  ---
 - Star ⭐ repo if you like this bot.